Thursday, June 16, 2022

 A Solar Project with Heart

 By Tamie Meck, Published in the Delta County Independent, Wednesday, November 28, 2018, the Back Page.
 This article followed a delightful interview with Tamie in our home, and we are grateful for her kind and thoughtful story.
 I have made a slight factual corrections, in particular about the history of solar in Southern Peru.
 Much of this article is about our Peruvian project, but it does show a bit of our history as potters as well.
-We are currently in Peru, Jan-April, 2019, but you can use This link: Table of Contents to help you find specific items of our work on previous posts.
+We are currently in Peru, Jan-April, 2019, but you can use

 A solar project with heart